Introduction

 Both of these advances came along slowly over the next 40-50 years

-Highly recommended to any interested reader willing to make the effort!
+A highly recommended work to any interested reader willing to make the effort!

 So in conclusion...

-The actual significance of these features only began to be appreciated with parallel developments in theoretical advances and a much better understanding of molecular band spectra.
+The actual significance of these features only began to be appreciated with parallel developments in the theory of optical spectroscopy and a much better understanding of molecular band spectra.
 In particular, the development of quantum theory and quantum mechanics in the 1920’s and 30’s, as it applied to the spectra of diatomic molecules, played a vital role here.

 These advances ultimately led spectroscopists finally to accept that the Swan bands do indeed originate from the emission of visible light from the dicarbon molecule, C2.